HITB-CyberWeek/proctf-2021/writeups/cells/Readme.md

 1. Enter any random symbol on search field.
 Download all user's cell-programs
 2. Run cell-program in virtual machine.
 Build execution trace.
     Participants must reverse their cells.elf file to find, how to build execution trace of cell-program.
-As I have tracing mode, so I use it to get sequence of commands which receives key_flow from password.
-Also extrace bytes of encoded_flag.
+As we have tracing mode in cells virtual machine, so we can use it to find sequence of commands which computes key_flow from password.
+Also we can extract bytes of encoded_flag from memory.
 It lies right after our password in memory of program and continues till end of program
-3. We will use z3py to compute password.
+3. We uses z3py to compute password.
 3.1 Make symbols with each byte of password (p0,p1,..,p7)
 3.2 Take formulas which computes key_flow from password and create new symbols with appropriate operations
     between password symbols (p0 ^ p1 and so on)